Rjmoodie/yardpass-upgrade/ANALYTICS_V2_README.md

 ## 📝 Summary

-Analytics V2 provides a production-ready, performant analytics dashboard for YardPass campaigns.
+Analytics V2 provides a production-ready, performant analytics dashboard for Liventix campaigns.
 It follows your existing architecture patterns:
 - **Views** for read-only aggregations
 - **RPCs** for transactional logic (billing)
 - **Edge Functions** for operational tasks (cron)